-Being effective in a start-up environment is a quality that is hard to assess from afar.
-As such, we like to assess it through working with people for a period of time.
+Being effective in a startup environment in general and in our unique remote work environment in particular is hard to determine from interviews alone.
+As such, we like to work with people for a period of time to see if there is a good fit on both sides.
 The progression usually looks like:

 We recognize that this process is very different from the regular resume/phone screen/interview hiring process.
-As such, we've found that our process isn't a good fit for those who are seeking immediate employment, but is a good fit for those who have some time to understand the DuckDuckGo environment and figure out if a staff role and its responsibilities would truly interest them.
+As such, we've found that our process isn't always good fit for those who are seeking immediate long-term employment.

-If you're a passionate DuckDuckGo user and you'd like to be considered for hire, please follow these steps:
+If you're a passionate DuckDuckGo user and you'd like to be considered for hire, please introduce yourself!

 - How did you come across our hiring page?

-- What product feedback do you have for us (emphasis on the negative)?
+- What product feedback do you have for us (emphasis on criticism)?

 - What do you consider your specialty or specialties?

-- Where can we find more about you online?
+- Where can we find more about you?